 In one study of residents in a long-term care facility, author Janet Mentes reported that 31 percent of patients were dehydrated.
 In a related study, researchers found that 48 percent of older adults admitted into hospitals after treatment at emergency departments actually had signs of dehydration in their laboratory results.

 Dehydration in seniors is often due partly to inadequate water intake, but can happen for many other reasons as well including diarrhea, excessive sweating, loss of blood, diseases such as diabetes, as well as a side effect of prescribed medication like diuretics.
 Aging itself makes people less aware of thirst and gradually lowers the body’s ability to regulate its fluid balance.

 Scientists warn that the ability to be aware of and respond to thirst is slowly blunted as we age.
 As a result, older people do not feel thirst as readily as younger people do.
 This increases the chances of them consuming less water and consequently suffering dehydration.

 Less body fluids, lower kidney function.

 The body loses water as we age.
 Until about age 40, the proportion of total body fluids to body weight is about 60% in men and 52% in women (the gender difference is due to greater muscle mass and lower body fat in men compared to women; muscle cells contain more water than fat cells).
 After age 60, the proportion goes down to 52% in men and 46% in women.
 The reason for the decline is the loss of muscle mass as one ages and a corresponding increase in fat cells.

 In addition, the kidneys’ ability to remove toxins from the blood progressively declines with age.
-This means the kidneys are not as efficient in concentrating urine in less water, thus older people lose more water than younger ones.
+This means the kidneys are not as efficient in concentrating urine in less water, thus older people lose more water.